KaitoSugimura/KaitoSugimura/README.md

 If you would like to know more about me, I would suggest you visiting my [website](https://kaitosugimura.github.io/)!!

-I'd love to have a chat with you!!
-Contact me for anything at sugimurakaito@gmail.com
+If you have any questions or inquiries email me at sugimurakaito@gmail.com

 <!---
 KaitoSugimura/KaitoSugimura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.